windmill-labs/windmilldocs/docs/code_editor/ai_generation.md

 :::

 Then from a code editor (Script, Flow, Apps), click on `AI Gen` and write with a prompt what the script should do.
+The script will use Windmill's main requirements and features (exposing a main function, importing libraries, using resource types, declaring required parameters with types, leveraging database schema).

 ![Prompt](../assets/code_editor/ai_gen.png "Prompt")